Examiners & Role-players

 - Good performance ability

-- Clear speaking ability
+- Clear speaking ability or fluent signing ability

 - Ability to read and write in English